Transfering, please wait ..

 Therefore, if the powerbank/pack exceeds 0.3 g lithium metal or 2.7 Wh and the battery cannot be removed then it is FORBIDDEN for carriage.
 It cannot be taken as checked baggage or as carry-on baggage.

-(6) Baggage with installed lithium batteries:
+Extract 6: Baggage with installed lithium batteries

 -